Ethical-Dyl/MY_Resume/README.md

 Austin, TX <br>
 6/2021 - 8/2022 <br> <br>

-My role consists of evaluating and testing the newest technologies such as firewalls, mobile device management softwares, password management softwares, printers, routers, and more for vendors (FortiNet, Microsoft, CyberArk, Xerox, Google) for security analysis and compliance obligations against multiple international and national security standards.
+My role consists of evaluating and testing the newest technologies such as firewalls, mobile device management software, password management software, printers, routers, and more for vendors (Fortinet, Microsoft, CyberArk, Xerox, Google) for security analysis and compliance obligations against multiple international and national security standards.

 I also led my team by conducting vulnerability analysis and remediation, CVE searches, and vulnerability documentation, ensuring that the vendor understands the vulnerabilities that are known to the public as well as vulnerabilities that may be found during internal testing.
 In my year at Lightship Security INC, I worked hands on with every US based project.
-Learning the Common Criteria ins and outs and becoming my lab manager's right hand man.
-I was one of two employees that was charged with maintining and installing all equipment both internal and products for testing.
+Learning the Common Criteria ins and outs and becoming my lab manager's right-hand man.
+I was one of two employees that was charged with maintaining and installing all equipment both internal and products for testing.
 I successfully created testing parameters and worked on all documentation that was submitted to my Lab Manager as well as NIAP.

 </td></tr></table>
  <br>